stiles/hangarbay/README.md

 # Total aircraft
 hangar sql "SELECT COUNT(*) FROM aircraft"

+# Use decoded views for readable output
+hangar sql "SELECT * FROM aircraft_decoded WHERE year_mfr > 2020 LIMIT 10"
+hangar sql "SELECT * FROM owners_clean WHERE owner_name LIKE '%boeing%'" -i

 # Top manufacturers
 hangar sql "SELECT maker, COUNT(*) as count FROM aircraft JOIN aircraft_make_model USING(mfr_mdl_code)
   WHERE maker != '' GROUP BY 1 ORDER BY 2 DESC LIMIT 10"

-# Find company fleets (case-insensitive search)
+# Lookup status codes
-hangar sql "SELECT * FROM owners WHERE owner_name_std LIKE '%boeing%'" -i
+hangar sql "SELECT * FROM status_codes"

 # Top states by registrations
 hangar sql "SELECT state_std, COUNT(*) as count FROM owners